 Ravana's paternal grandfather, the sagePulastya,[20] was one of the tenPrajapatis, or mind-born sons ofBrahma, and one of theSaptarishi (seven great sages) in the firstManvantara (age ofManu).
 His maternal grandfather wasSumali (or Sumalaya), the king of the Rakshasas and the son of Sukesha.
 Sumali had ten sons and four daughters.
 Sumali wished for Kaikasi to marry the most powerful being in the mortal world, so as to produce an exceptional heir.
 He rejected the kings of the world, as they were less powerful than him.
 Kaikasi searched among the sages and finally chose Vishrava, the father of Kubera.
 Ravana and his siblings were born to the couple and they completed their education from their father, with Ravana being a great scholar of the Vedas.[citation needed]

 Ravana and his two brothers,Kumbhakarna andVibhishana, performed penance on Mount Gokarna for 10,000 years and won boons from Brahma.
-Ravana was blessed with a boon that would make him invincible to all the creations of Brahma, except for humans.[19]
+Ravana was blessed with a boon that would make him invincible to all the creations of Brahma, except for humans.[21]
 He also received weapons, a chariot, as well as the ability to shapeshift from Brahma.[citation needed] According to theRamayana, demigods approached Brahma since Ravana was causing harm on Earth.
-Lord Vishnu appeared and gave blessings that he will incarnate as a human (Rama) and kill Ravana since his invincibility boon did not include humans.[20]
+Lord Vishnu appeared and gave blessings that Rama would incarnate as a human and kill Ravana since his invincibility boon did not include humans.[22]

 One of the most popular images of Shiva is called "Ravananugraha", which was popular in theGupta era.
 It depicts Ravana beneathMount Kailash playing a veena made out of his head and hands, and strings made out of his tendons, while Shiva and Parvati sit on top of the mountain.[23][full citation needed] According to scriptures, Ravana once tried to lift Mount Kailash, but Shiva pushed the mountain into place and trapped Ravana beneath it.
 For a thousand years, the imprisoned Ravana sangShiva Tandava Stotra, a hymn in praise of Shiva, who finally blessed him and granted him an invincible sword and a powerfullinga (Shiva's iconic symbol, Atmalinga) to worship.
 But this incident has little to no evidence in Valmiki Ramayana.[23][24]